m-rei/live-tpl/README.md

     }

 Write your template!
-Make your template container invisible, pass the invisibility css class to the initTemplate() method, to remove it after the first render.
+Make the template container invisible, so that the customer does not see the unprocessed template.
+Pass the invisibility class name to the *initTemplate()* function.
+If it receives a class name, it will remove the class, once the first render is complete!

     <div id="app" class="invis">
         <input type="text" tpl-model="str">